-Livestock Monitoring Market Size, Share, Opportunities, And Trends By Product (Hardware, Software), By Animal Types (Cattles, Poultry, Swine, Others), And By Geography - Forecasts From 2023 To 2028
+Livestock Monitoring Market Size, Share, Opportunities, And Trends By Product (Hardware (Smart tags, Sensors, Cameras, GPS, Others), Software (On-premise, Cloud-based)), By Animal Types (Cattles, Poultry, Swine, Others), And By Geography - Forecasts From 2025 To 2030

 Livestock management, also known as livestock monitoring or precision livestock farming, analyses and monitors the health of livestock, most commonly cattle, using IoT-enabled sensors.
-Due to the growing size of the livestock industry, keeping track of farm animals and other livestock is critical.
-According to the Food and Agricultural Organisation (FAO), livestock accounts for 40% of worldwide agricultural output and provides livelihoods, food, and nutrition security for about 1.3 billion people.
-Simultaneously, there is a significant opportunity to enhance livestock management so that they are more sustainable, and equitable, and pose less risk to animal and human health.
+Due to the growing livestock industry, keeping track of farm animals and other livestock is critical.
+According to the Food and Agriculture Organisation (FAO), livestock accounts for 40% of worldwide agricultural output and provides livelihoods, food, and nutrition security for about 1.3 billion people.
+Simultaneously, there is a significant opportunity to enhance livestock management to be more sustainable and equitable and pose less risk to animal and human health.

 Health dangers are on the rise.
-Changes in climate and land use, unsustainable farming practices, globalization, and the wildlife trade all present various chances for viruses to develop into novel forms, increasing the frequency and intensity of spillover events from animals to people.
+Changes in climate, land use, unsustainable farming practices, globalization, and the wildlife trade all present various chances for viruses to develop into novel forms, increasing the frequency and intensity of spillover events from animals to people.
 Africa is experiencing an increased risk of zoonotic pathogen outbreaks, such as the monkeypox virus, which originated in animals before switching species and infecting humans.
-According to World Health Organization (WHO) data, the number of zoonotic outbreaks in the region increased by 63% between 2012 to 2022 (Source: afro.who.int).
-As a result, the demand for livestock monitoring solutions has increased in recent years, allowing farmers to track and monitor animal health and respond to disease outbreaks in real-time.
+According to the World Health Organization (WHO), the number of zoonotic outbreaks in the region increased by 63% between 2012 and 2022 (Source: afro.who.int).
+As a result, the demand for livestock monitoring solutions has risen in recent years, allowing farmers to track and monitor animal health and respond to disease outbreaks in real-time.

-The software segment is expected to grow at the fastest rate over the forecast period.
+The software segment is expected to grow fastest during the forecast period.
 The software component consists of a set of software packages that can be used to monitor cattle.
 The user interfaces, features, and functions of these programs are connected.
 Several industries employ software to make gathering cattle data easier.
 For instance, the e-Gopala app, which the Indian government introduced in September 2020, is an online digital media that would assist farmers in selecting higher-quality cattle and gaining independence from middlemen.
 This software provides all information about cow care, from production to health and diet.
-Cattle owners will find it easier to buy and sell animals as a result of this.
+Cattle owners will find it easier to buy and sell animals due to this.

 Livestock production has a large environmental impact and has the potential to harm the ecosystem.
 The environment is anticipated to suffer further pressure as demand for livestock products rises.
 The livestock sector currently emits an estimated 7.1 GT of CO2-equivalent per year, accounting for 14.5% of human-induced greenhouse gas (GHG) emissions (Source: worldbank.org).
 Improving the efficiency of animal supply chains is critical to minimizing future GHG emissions growth.
 Growing environmental concerns are predicted to hinder the farming of some species in various places around the world in the future.
 As a result, market growth is projected to be hampered in the future.